albertzsigovits/writeups/unifi-udm/README.md

 I have recently decided to transform my home network and during the process, I have acquired some new security gadgets.
 One of them is the UniFi Dream Machine that acts as a home security gateway.
 I have been extensively using the appliance for some time now and thought I would share some of my findings with this IoT device.
 Let me know what tips and tricks have you discovered with your UDM.

 ToDos for myself:
-* Set up RADIUS
 * Set up PiHole DNS in a container
-* See opportunities to run Suricata 5.x

 ## The package
 ![01](https://github.com/albertzsigovits/writeups/blob/main/unifi-udm/images/01.png)